 - No options for human advisors

-- Set-up process can be confusing
+- The set-up process can be confusing

 See Related: Best Betterment Alternatives